 Toby Marshall is a founding member of Terrell Marshall Law Group PLLC, where he represents plaintiffs in class actions, collective actions, and other complex litigation.
-Through his dedicated advocacy, Toby has recovered tens of millions of dollars for workers who were cheated by employers and consumers who were taken advantage of by businesses.
-He has also obtained substantial injunctive relief for individuals whose rights were violated by governmental entities.
+Toby has dedicated his career to fighting for people who cannot afford access to justice.
+Through his advocacy, Toby has recovered tens of millions of dollars for workers subjected to wage theft and consumers treated unfairly by businesses.
+He has also obtained substantial injunctive relief for individuals whose civil rights were violated by governmental entities.

-Toby has tried and won significant lawsuits in state and federal courts.
-In Wilbur v.
-Mount Vernon, for example, he served as co-lead counsel in a civil rights class action brought against two Washington municipalities.
-The plaintiffs alleged the cities were violating the United States Constitution by failing to provide meaningful assistance of counsel to thousands of low-income individuals accused of misdemeanors.
-After a nine-day trial, Toby and his team obtained a complete victory for their clients and the class.
-The judgment drew national attention, with the New York Times noting this was “the first time a federal court had appointed a supervisor to oversee a public-defense system.”
-Attorney General Eric Holder called the result “pivotal” and said it “will help us meet our constitutional and moral obligations to administer a legal system that matches its demands for accountability with a commitment to due process.”
+Examples of Toby’s work include a civil rights class action brought against two Washington municipalities.
+The plaintiffs alleged the cities were violating the Sixth Amendment to the United States Constitution by failing to provide meaningful assistance of counsel to thousands of low-income individuals.
+After a nine-day trial, Toby and his team obtained a complete victory for the class, including the appointment of a supervisor to oversee the cities’ public defense system for three years.

 In another civil rights class action, Toby sued a Washington county for operating a debtor’s prison—jailing people who can’t afford to pay court debt—in violation of the Fourteenth Amendment to the Constitution.
 As a result of the lawsuit, the county agreed to end this practice and make several changes to its system.